 - For organising in business, make a catch-all area.
 Establish a location in your workplace where all incoming things for your company should be stored.
-Consider a desktop file organizer if you get critical paper documents regularly, such as invoices or bills.
-These normally contain three to five trays in which you may prioritize or arrange your files.
+Consider a desktop file organiser if you get critical paper documents regularly, such as invoices or bills.
+These normally contain three to five trays in which you may prioritise or arrange your files.

 - Organise your wires!
 Cables may rapidly turn a desktop into Medusa’s head, but with some simple zip ties and—if necessary—under-desk cable trays, you can simply control wire chaos.